conan-io/docs/using_packages/workflows.rst

           conanbuildinfo.txt
           conanbuildinfo.cmake
           CMakeCache.txt # and other cmake files
-    example-hello
+    example-poco-timer
+        CMakeLists.txt  # If using cmake, but can be Makefile, sln...
+        LICENSE
+        README.md
         conanfile.txt
-      CMakeLists.txt  # If using cmake, but can be Makefile, sln... main.cpp
+        timer.cpp

 Now you can switch between your build configurations in exactly the same way you do for CMake or other build systems, by moving to the folder in which the build configuration is located, because the Conan